bouncmpe150/python-notes/FrequentlyAskedQuestions (FAQ).md

 * Check the questions/solutions in this document and then Technical Support Forum on Moodle.
 If you can't find the solution, send an email to cmpe150.mail@gmail.com.

 7. Teaching.Codes Plugin displays 'Nothing to show'
+   * If you have a Macbook with M1 chip

+      * Make sure that you install PyCharm 2020.3.5 for Intel with Rosetta 2.
+      * Then follow the next steps in [Installation Guide](InstallationGuide.md)
+      * You may also have to disable SIP following [this link](https://developer.apple.com/documentation/security/disabling_and_enabling_system_integrity_protection).

    * Make sure you do not extract the Teaching.Codes zip file.
    * Download the Teaching.Codes zip using Chrome instead of Safari.
-   * Then, reinstall the plugin by following [Teaching.Codes guide](https://github.com/gokceuludogan/CmpE150-Python/blob/main/TeachingCodesGuide.md)
+   * Then, reinstall the plugin by following [Teaching.Codes guide](TeachingCodesGuide.md)
 8. I can't see the button names in the plugin <a name="button"></a>

    * Change the theme by following these steps: